 Extensive damage was caused to the British Virgin Islands by Hurricane Irma on September 6, and the islands were then further impacted by Hurricanes Jose and Maria.

-As of October 17, the Foreign and Commonwealth Office (FCO) no longer advise against all but essential travel to the British Virgin Islands.
+As of October 17, the Foreign and Commonwealth Office (FCO) no longer advises against all but essential travel to the British Virgin Islands.
 The State of Emergency has been lifted, but a curfew remains in force from 10pm to 6am as large areas lack electricity.
-The Terrance B. Lettsome International Airport on Tortola has now reopened to commercial flights between 7:30am and 5:30pm.
+The Terrance B. Lettsome International Airport on Tortola has now reopened to commercial flights between 7:30 m and 5:30pm.
 Most sea ports are now open and some ferry services have resumed operations.
 However, the BVI Tourist Board is discouraging tourists from visiting the Territory until November 1 to allow time for progress to be made on the recovery and cleanup efforts.
 Check for UKFCO updates here for the latest warnings and advice.

 The absolutely best way to survive a hurricane is to avoid one.
 Get away from it, but if you make the decision to leave make that decision early.
 Do not leave it until the last minute because you may find yourself caught without proper shelter.